metio/terraform-provider-k8s/docs/data-sources/canaries_flanksource_com_canary_v1_manifest.md

 - `certificate` (Attributes) (see [below for nested schema](#nestedatt--spec--exec--checkout--certificate))
 - `connection` (String)
-- `destination` (String) Destination is the full path to where the contents of the URL should be downloaded to.If left empty, the sha256 hash of the URL will be used as the dir name.
+- `destination` (String) Destination is the full path to where the contents of the URL should be downloaded to.
+If left empty, the sha256 hash of the URL will be used as the dir name.
 - `password` (Attributes) (see [below for nested schema](#nestedatt--spec--exec--checkout--password))
 - `url` (String)
 - `username` (Attributes) (see [below for nested schema](#nestedatt--spec--exec--checkout--username))